sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 **Function: `binary_hash`**

-string_hash -- Returns a 64-character hexadecimal string.
+string_hash -- Returns a string encoding the result of applying the SHA256 cryptographically secure hash function to the contents of the string text or the binary string bin-string.

-binary_hash -- Returns a 64-character hexadecimal string.
+binary_hash -- Returns a string encoding the result of applying the SHA256 cryptographically secure hash function to the contents of the string text or the binary string bin-string.

-str `string_hash` (str string, [, algo])
+str `string_hash` (str string, [, algo [, binary]])

-str `binary_hash` (str bin-string, [, algo])
+str `binary_hash` (str bin-string, [, algo [, binary])

-Returns a 64-character hexadecimal string encoding the result of applying the SHA256 cryptographically secure hash function to the contents of the string text or the binary string bin-string.
  If algo is provided, it specifies the hashing algorithm to use.
-"MD5", "SHA1" and "SHA256" are all supported.
+"MD5", "SHA1", "SHA224", "SHA256", "SHA384", "SHA512" and "RIPEMD160" are all supported.
+If binary is provided and true, the result is in MOO binary string format; by default the result is a hexidecimal string.

 Note that the MD5 hash algorithm is broken from a cryptographic standpoint, as is SHA1.
 Both are included for interoperability with existing applications (both are still popular).